About the Georgia Health Policy Center

 Genuine Personal Relationships – We are present with one another and with our clients, engaged in honest conversation, speaking truthfully and valuing their input.
 Whether in the office or the community, at the local, state or national level, we seek to understand what people need.
-We value diversity, humor, sincerity, authenticity and teamwork in our relationships.
+We respect the inherent worth of all people and value their dignity, talents, beliefs, backgrounds, and various ways of living.
+We also value diversity, humor, sincerity, authenticity and teamwork in our relationships.
 Our relationships foster an environment where effective communication and collaboration can occur.

 Innovation – We strive to be an organization committed to innovative approaches to our work.
 We seek to partner with those who are intellectually curious and who desire to bring the “best of the best” to challenging opportunities.

-Integrity – In our relationships with people and in our work, we are honest, credible, and truthful.
+Integrity – In our relationships with people and in our work, we are honest, credible, and truthful, and equitable.
 We are viewed as trustworthy and incorruptible in what we learn and how we translate information.